BURNINGMAN COOLER ADVICE

 - Use at least two coolers - one for food (that gets opened occasionally) and one for drinks.
 Make sure the seal on the coolers (particularly the food cooler) is tight.

-- I use Dry Ice with my food cooler
+- Some people use Dry Ice with their food cooler

 - Wrap dry ice in old newspaper to protect it from exposure to condensation and other moisture.